CONSERVATION

 -

-200 of these chicks have been rescued and reintegrated to the wild through the Scarlet Macaw Recovery Plan; individuals that would have ended up on the black market have now been added to the population in the south of the Lacandon Rainforest.
+200 of these chicks have been rescued and reintegrated to the wild through the Scarlet Macaw Recovery Plan; individuals that would have ended up on the black market are now a part of the population in the south of the Lacandona Rainforest.

 -

-The offer of safe nesting sites has been increased by placing artificial nest boxes in protected sites, reducing the chances of poaching.
+The offer of safe nesting sites has been increased by placing artificial nest boxes in safe locations, reducing the chances of poaching.

 -